-Upload the Teaching Methods Handouts using the assignment link on Blackboard for professor grading.
-You will also upload teaching method handouts to Blackboard for the entire class to view and critique via Blackboard Discussion Board.
+Submit the Teaching Methods Handouts using the assignment link on Blackboard for professor grading.
 This assignment is related to the Cognitive Student Learning Outcome.

 2. Textbook Reading (15%)

 You will read the required texts by following the weekly reading schedule.
 Completion of reading each week is intended to improve understanding of course content and enhance online discussion participation.
 You will be asked to indicate your reading percentage of the required text at the end of the term.
 Textbook Reading Verification will be conducted via Blackboard at the end of the course.
 This assignment is related to the Cognitive Student Learning Outcomes.